-"We have seen high incidents of wet weather in

-years and we believe it is having a negative effect on the scores for the beaches.
+"We have seen high incidents of wet weather in the last number of years and we believe it is having a negative effect on the scores for the beaches.
 In our last beach report 78% of the beaches received As and Bs.
 In this year's report 72% of the beaches are receiving As and Bs," Ansel said, adding that we are coming off the wettest two-year stretch with 44 inches of rain.